AdguardTeam/KnowledgeBase/docs/adguard-for-safari/installation.md

 ## System requirements

 Requires macOS 10.15 (Catalina).
-A minimum supported version of Safari — 13 or later.
+The minimum supported version of Safari is 13 or later.

 ## How to install AdGuard for Safari {#install}